albe2669/dotfiles/docs/add-hosts.md

 ## Step 2: `hardware-configuration.nix`
 This file is specific to the hardware of the host.
 This file can be generated using the `nixos-generate-config` command.
 This file should be placed in the `hosts/<host>` directory.

+After adding it to your hosts directory open it and delete everthing regarding the file system.
+If you want to save it to a different file for reference when creating `disko.nix`.
+The things to be deleted start with `filesystem.` or `swapDevices`

 ## Step 3: `home.nix`
 This file is specific to the user level configuration of the host.
 This file should import modules from the `home` directory and specify everything that should be configured and installed on the user level.